-Post-Brexit finances for UK expats in Europe
+Finances for UK citizens living in Europe after Brexit

 The Department for Work and Pensions (DWP) has pledged that British pensioners living in the EU by 31 December 2020 will continue to receive uprated annual rises after Brexit, for as long as they continue to live there, even if they only start claiming a pension on or after 1 January 2021.

 Previously they had warned that they could lose the annual increase if Britain left without a deal.

 However, those moving to EU countries after 2020 may not be entitled to the same benefits as the DWP says the rules on entitlement to UK benefits in the EU will “depend on the outcome of negotiations with the EU and may change”.

 The state pension is uprated each year by the higher of either wage growth, inflation or 2.5 percent (the so-called triple lock).

 Some half a million British pensioners live in 120 ‘frozen’ countries such as Australia, Canada or New Zealand, with their state pension fixed at the same rate as when they left the UK; the government will be under pressure to uprate in all countries if it does so for the EU from 2021.